sfkleach/JinXML/ObjectModel.md

 ### Terminology

-The JOM presents a JOM-value as having a name, attributes and members.
+The JOM presents a Element as having a name, attributes and members.
 The attributes should be thought of as a collection of key-value pairs and the members as a colleaction of selector-child pairs.